Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Serre-invariant stability conditions

-Finally, assume (c) happens.
-If $E$ is strictly $\sigma_1$-semistable, then the same argument as in case (b) implies that $E$ is also strictly $\sigma_2$-semistable.
-Thus $E$ must be $\sigma_1$-stable and we only need to show $E$ has the same phase with respect to both $\sigma_1$ and $\sigma_2$.
+Finally, assume case~\eqref{s2-c} happens.
+If $E$ is strictly $\sigma_1$-semistable, then the same argument as in case~\eqref{s2-b} implies that $E$ is also strictly $\sigma_2$-semistable.
+Thus $E$ must be $\sigma_1$-stable, and we only need to show $E$ has the same phase with respect to both $\sigma_1$ and $\sigma_2$.